Hanabi-Live/hanabi-live/docs/install.md

 - Install the database schema:
   - `./install/install_database_schema.sh`
 - If you are in development, see [Running the Server in Development](#running-the-server-in-development).
-- If you are in production, see [Install as a Service](#install-as-a-service-optional).
+- If you are in production, see [Running the Server in Production](#running-the-server-in-production).

 <br />